code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

  - For the *Joule model*, the imposed power can be a fixed variable in the same way as the electric arcs.

-\warning :
+\warning
-*In the case of alternating current, attention should be paid to the values of potential imposed at the limits: the variable named "real potential" represents an affective value if the current is in single phase, and a "real part" if not.*
+ In the case of alternating current, attention should be paid to the values of potential imposed at the limits: the variable named "real potential" represents an affective value if the current is in single phase, and a "real part" if not.

  - For the Joule studies, a complex potential is sometimes needed (*in the GUI Electrical model -> three-phase*): this is the  case in particular where the current